-Welcome to the Civil Department in the School of Engineering, Presidency University, Bengaluru.
+Welcome to Civil Department, School of Engineering, Presidency University, Bengaluru.

-The department is dedicated to the teaching and research activities in the areas of civil engineering.
-The department educates students to take up challenging jobs in a wide range of industries and engage themselves in research and development activities for the good of society.
+The department is dedicated to the teaching and research activities in the areas of Civil Engineering.
+The department educates students to take up challenging jobs in a wide range of industries and engage themselves in research and development activities for the welfare of society.

 Courses offered by the department cater to learning needs from the basic to the advanced level.
 The department offers a variety of discipline electives and covers most of the modern technologies.
 The state-of-the-art laboratories provide hands-on experiences and support research activities.

 Civil Engineering graduates of Presidency University, will be able to: